adcerro/lab01/README.md

 - Way of refactoring

 To do:
-- Detection of typing errors
-- Proper variable detection
+- Understand Bison

 ## Acknowledgements
 Give credit here.
 - This project was inspired by professor Marquez
-- Many thanks to people's questions in stackoverflox and a bit of help from bing chat
+- Many thanks to people's questions in stackoverflow, bing chat and chat-gpt.

 ## Contact